 If the website does not have the details of the motorcycle you want to buy, check to see if the trader is using a disclaimer stating that the mileage is not guaranteed and so cannot be relied on; this may be on the odometer itself and/or on the contract.
 If there is no disclaimer, it could be argued that the trader is stating that the mileage is correct and you can rely on it.
 However, it is wise to ask the trader for specific information on the motorcycle's mileage regardless of whether it is disclaimed or not.
 If you believe the mileage has been altered on a motorcycle you have bought contact the Citizens Advice consumer service for the matter to be referred to trading standards.

-If a trader sells a motorcycle that has been classified as a category C or D write-off without making this clear to you before you agree to buy, or if they mislead you about any accident damage, they may be in breach of the Consumer Protection from Unfair Trading Regulations 2008 (see the 'What are your legal rights' section of this guide for more information on these Regulations).
+If a trader sells a motorcycle that has been classified as a write-off without making this clear to you before you agree to buy, or if they mislead you about any accident damage, they may be in breach of the Consumer Protection from Unfair Trading Regulations 2008 (see the 'What are your legal rights' section of this guide for more information on these Regulations).
 Ask the trader if the motorcycle has had any accident damage before you buy.
 For advice you can contact the Citizens Advice consumer service.

 Make sure all the documents are in order.
 Ask to see the V5C vehicle registration document (log book), any service records, repair bills, inspection reports and handbooks.
 Read all the documents carefully and check the details against the motorcycle.